w3c/wai-policies-prototype/_policies/european union.md

     ministries:
       - title: European Commission
         url: http://ec.europa.eu/index_en.htm
-    webonly: yes # other values: no
+    webonly: no # other values: no
     scope: public, private # keys that allows us to use any combination
     standard: EN301549
     documents: